Awesomepeeps/CHIM-Script/README.md

 __Plot Graph__: This plots a graph with all selected options above

 ## Other Important Information
-The two files (run_chimxpt.py and run_gui.py) must be located in the same folder that contains the rest of the CHIM-XPT files such as CHIMRUN.DAT and chim-xpt.exe.
+All four .py files must be located in the same folder that contains the rest of the CHIM-XPT files such as CHIMRUN.DAT and chim-xpt.exe in order to run properly

 The original output of the CHIM-XPT program will still be printed to the terminal.
 If there are multiple CHIMRUN files and runs, the terminal may become cluttered.

 ## Future Steps
 - Compiling CHIMOUT.DAT files into CSVs for ease of use.
 - Add a plottting GUI that allows for custom plotting and takes CSVs.